pujols/OSU_CSE_3521_2021AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 Open the file `py/search.py` and find the function  [`uniformCostSearch`](./py/search.py#L96).

-Take the template and finish the code so that UCS works.
+Take the template and finish the code (at "YOUR CODE HERE") so that UCS works.

 You can test it with pacman by running the following command: